LaChapeliere/nb-jam/README.md

 Character blurb: Close friend to the witch, not afraid to tell the witch what she thinks.
 Autistic, with a passion for understanding people's thought processes.

+Other info:
-Other info: Does NOT like to go against rules.
+ - Does NOT like to go against rules.
+ - Questioning whether she's not simply a woman and overcomplicating things because being non-binary is *in*, even though she's aware that's just internalised transphobia.
+ - Sensory issues, gets overwhelmed by sound very easily, super sensitive to smells, visually hypo-sensitive so likes very bright colours and bold designs
+ - Always up for a chill night of coop videogames

 #### Costumer 3: the shy one
 Name: